-To guarantee the reliability, effectiveness, and stability of the e-government initiatives defined by the EGMP, the iGovPhil Project will need to implement a strong security system that will secure the whole infrastructure.
-Because the iGovPhil Project to cater to the whole of government, establishing the Security Operations Center (SOC) is necessary to maintain the security of all agency applications and systems lodged in the iGovPhil Project’s infrastructure.
+To guarantee the reliability, effectiveness, and stability of the e-government initiatives defined by the EGMP, the iGovPhil Program will need to implement a strong security system that will secure the whole infrastructure.
+Because the iGovPhil Program to cater to the whole of government, establishing the Security Operations Center (SOC) is necessary to maintain the security of all agency applications and systems lodged in the iGovPhil Program’s infrastructure.

 The SOC enables a centralized resource for the regular monitoring, vulnerability management, risk management, and escalation and resolution of IT security incidents affecting the whole iGov infrastructure.
 Measures such as hardening, security testing and source code reviews are part of the SOC activities.